-A fundamental decision when scaling Terraform projects is whether to adopt a monorepo or a polyrepo strategy for the version control system.
+One of the first decisions when scaling Terraform projects is whether to go with a monorepo or a polyrepo strategy for the version control system.

 Monorepo: In this model, all Terraform code for multiple projects, components, or services resides within a single repository.
 Pros: Simplified dependency management, as changes across components can often be coordinated in a single commit or pull request.
-It offers a unified view of the entire infrastructure and can facilitate easier cross-team collaboration on shared modules.
+It gives you a unified view of the entire infrastructure and can make cross-team collaboration on shared modules easier.
 Cons: Can become unwieldy as the codebase grows, potentially leading to slower CI/CD pipeline runs and complex permission management.
-Tooling needs to be robust to handle the scale.
+Tooling needs to handle the scale.
 A conceptual monorepo structure might look like this:

 Table: Monorepo vs. Polyrepo for Terraform Projects